BradleyCulley/bradleyculley.github.io/_posts/2023-11-19-technological-unemployment.md

               "The lump of labor fallacy is the assumption that there is a fixed amount of work to be done.
 If this were true, new jobs could not be generated, just redistributed.
 Those who believe the fallacy have often felt threatened by new technology or the entrance of new people into the labor force.
 These fears are rooted in a mistaken zero-sum view of the economy, which holds that when someone gains in a transaction, someone else loses.
 It's a tempting idea to some because it seems to be true.
 For example, jobs can be lost to automation and immigration.
 However, that is not the full story.
 In reality, the demand for labor is not fixed.
 Changes in one industry can be offset, or overshadowed, by growth in another.
 And as the labor force grows, total employment increases too (Figure 1)."<br/>
               -[https://research.stlouisfed.org/publications/page1-econ/2020/11/02/examining-the-lump-of-labor-fallacy-using-a-simple-economic-model](https://research.stlouisfed.org/publications/page1-econ/2020/11/02/examining-the-lump-of-labor-fallacy-using-a-simple-economic-model)
               <br/><br/>
-              The total number of jobs, _and_ the total number of employed people, has basically just gone up for a long time:<br/>
+              For a long time now, the total number of jobs, _and_ the total number of employed people, has pretty much only gone up:<br/>
               <img style="width: 50vw;" src="https://bradleyculley.github.io/images/labor_force_and_employment.png" />
               <br/><br/>
               In fact, there are more job openings than unemployed people, part of a 10-year trend:<br/>